The Best Lawn Aerators of 2022

 Brinly PA-40BH Tow-Behind Plug Aerator, 40-Inch: Best overall

-Our best overall aerator, the Brinly grass aerator has three-inch, heat-treated steel pipes that penetrate compact soil, and a 40-inch tray on top for seeds and fertilizer.
+Our best overall aerator, at $269, the Brinly grass aerator has three-inch, heat-treated steel pipes that penetrate compact soil, and a 40-inch tray on top for seeds and fertilizer.
 It’s easily towable behind any lawn mower, ATV, or golf cart, and works great with large yards.
-It’s also relatively affordable at $189.

 Abco Tech Lawn Aerator Shoes: Best spike aerator